sandreas/graft/README.md

 graft find '/tmp/*.jpg' --min-age=3d --max-age=5d
 ```

+See **[Option reference](#option-reference)** for more info.

 ### ***serve***

 The serve command is used to provide files via sftp.
 Similar to find, all matching files are provided via sftp.
 You can now use a sftp client like `Filezilla` or `WinSCP` to download files from the serving host.

-Additionally, graft tries to use mdns/zeroconf to announce the sftp server within the current network, so that `graft receive` finds the server automatically and downloads all provided files.
+Additionally, graft uses mdns/zeroconf by default to announce the sftp server within the current network, so that `graft receive` finds the graft server automatically and downloads all provided files.

 Provide all jpg files in /tmp:
 ```